COSC3020/tsp-held-karp-ghepwort/README.md

 ## Sources

 I had a lot of help from Aidan Newberry and Noah Vohn (I know that isn't his last name but I know it's close to it).
 They helped me a LOT with both the implementation and the analysis of the algorithm.
+They helped me with how to go about the memoization (tho I did mine differently then theirs).
+They also helped me with making keys, tho I know how I implemented it probably isn't the best version of keys but from all of my tests so far it seems that while inefficent, it does work.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.